vuyo863/Helios/replit.md

 - ESBuild for production bundling
 - TSX for TypeScript execution in development

+**Implemented Features** (November 2025):
+- **Bot Type Management**: Users can create and manage different bot types/styles
+  - BotTypeManager component with two tabs: "Bestehende Bots" (view existing) and "Create Bot Type" (create new)
+  - Each bot type has a name, optional description, and optional color (6 predefined colors available)
+  - Bot entries can be associated with a bot type for better categorization
+  - Mock data includes 3 predefined bot types: Grid Trading Bots (blue), Futures Bots (green), Moon Bots (purple)

 **Planned Features**:
 - Screenshot upload functionality (file storage not yet implemented)
 - OCR/AI analysis placeholder for automatic data extraction from screenshots
 - User authentication system (schema exists but routes not implemented)
+- Filter/group by bot type on Dashboard and Reports pages